USDA FoodKeeper – Cold Storage Guidelines

 Hey there!
 Let's chat about the humble Lima bean, shall we?
 Did you know that Lima beans are named after the city of Lima in Peru?
 Yep, they have a rich historical connection to South America, where they have been cultivated for over 6,000 years!
 In some cultures, Lima beans are considered to bring good luck and prosperity.
 For example, in the southern United States, eating black-eyed peas and Lima beans on New Year's Day is believed to bring luck for the rest of the year.
 How cool is that?
 These little guys are not just delicious but also packed with nutrients like fiber, protein, and folate.
 They're a great addition to soups, salads, and stews, adding a creamy texture and nutty flavor.
 Fun fact: Lima beans are actually not beans at all - they're part of the legume family!
 So next time you enjoy a dish with Lima beans, remember their fascinating history and cultural significance.
 Happy cooking!

 If Lima Beans have been left at room temperature for 24 hours, they are likely safe to eat within 5 days of the initial storage.
 However, their quality may have declined, so check for any changes in texture, smell, or appearance.
-If unsure, discard them to prevent foodborne illness.
+If unsure, discard them to reduce the risk of foodborne illness.

 Once opened, Lima Beans can be safely consumed within 5 days if stored properly in the pantry.
 Ensure to reseal the package tightly or transfer the beans to an airtight container to maintain freshness and prevent moisture absorption.